-Do you have a hard time retaining worship volunteers?
+Do you have a hard time retaining ministry volunteers?
 Is it possible the reason they aren’t staying isn’t their lack of commitment or conviction, but instead something you as their leader are or aren’t doing?
-If you want to regularly replace volunteers in your band, worship team, choir or tech team, then try some of the following.
+If you want to regularly replace volunteers in your children’s ministry, worship team, or tech team, then try some of the following.

 Are you critical when volunteers can’t imitate a worship model you consider successful?
 Is it evident you are disappointed when they don’t measure up to your expectations?
 How well would comparisons like that work in your marriage?

 Your lack of preparation indicates either laziness or arrogance.
 Both reasons convey that your time is more valuable than theirs.
 And being an artist and a leader doesn’t give you permission for either one.

 Why wouldn’t they assume expendability if you treat them like they are the undercard to your main event?
 You might have enough talent to succeed alone, but that is not what you have been called to do.